johnsonwr/digitalathlete/README.md

   ---
   ---      &#183; middle dot (LaTeX \cdot)
   ---
+  ---      190218 Earlier title blocks:
   ---      Machine learning driven by wearable sensors brings laboratory-class biomechanical accuracy and validity to the sports field for the first time.
   ---      Machine learning driven by wearable sensors can replace laboratory instrumentation to bring biomechanical accuracy and validity to the sports field for the first time.
+  ---      190218 Before:
+  ---      Machine learning driven by wearable sensors can replace laboratory instrumentation and bring biomechanical accuracy and validity to the sports field.
+  ---      By taking a new approach and training convolutional neural networks (CNNs) with archived biomechanics data, we are creating deep learning models to facilitate accurate multidimensional on-field predictive analytics.
+  ---      Using test sets from multi data-captures which include ground truth force plate and/or source modelling, we see strong correspondence between measured versus predicted ground reaction forces and moments, and knee joint moments, from markers (GRF/M r>0.97, KJM r>0.88, both 8 markers, 33% stance, sidestepping).
+  ---      Currently, we are investigating novel methods to build models for predicting GRF/M from wearable sensors (r>0.88, 4 accelerometers, 100% stance, sidestepping).
   ---
   --- 5. Modification-History
   ---      Build Author Date      Change